Skip to main content

 end

 • Config.TargetSystem — when enabled, interaction runs through the target script (default ox_target).
-Add adapters for qb-target, qtarget, … in client/target.lua.
+The script is a dropdown in the Admin Dashboard, populated from AdminPerms.TARGET_SCRIPTS (shared/admin_perms.lua).
+Add adapters for qb-target, qtarget, … in client/target.lua and list them there.

-• Config.defaultTextUItrue uses the built-in msk_core HelpNotification; false routes prompts through your own Config.openTextUI / Config.closeTextUI.
+• Config.defaultTextUItrue uses the built-in msk_core TextUI; false routes prompts through your own Config.openTextUI / Config.closeTextUI in config/static.lua.

 Custom garages from other scripts